soabase/structured-logging/README.md

 ```
 This schema will be output ala: `zero=xxx qty=xxx bool=xxx id=xxx`

+### Formatting

+The formatting of the log message is customizable.
+Two formatters are provided, `DefaultLoggingFormatter` and `GelfLoggingFormatter`.

+_DefaultLoggingFormatter_

+The DefaultLoggingFormatter formats the log in `field=value` pairs and has several options.
+Values can be quoted and/or escaped and the log main message can appear at the beginning or the end of the log string.

+_GelfLoggingFormatter_

+The GelfLoggingFormatter formats in the [GELF](http://docs.graylog.org/en/2.5/pages/gelf.html) 1.1 JSON format.

+You change the logging formatter used by default by calling `StructuredLoggerFactory.setDefaultLoggingFormatter(...)`.
+You can also specify a logging formatter when creating structured logger instances via `setDefaultLoggingFormatter`.

 ## Under The Hood

 - The schema concrete instance is generated from the interface using Byte Buddy here: [Generator.java](https://github.com/soabase/structured-logging/blob/master/structured-logger-core/src/main/java/io/soabase/structured/logger/generation/Generator.java)